 We even have them in eggs Hilton for breakfast sometimes; legumes stay with you the whole day, banishing those nasty hunger pangs that make us reach mid-morning for a candy bar or cola.

-They add a satiety-factor that continues long after the meal.
+They add a satiety-factor that continues long after food; known as the "subsequent meal effect."

 We call all this the synergy of green living.